Guidance

 Isolation of cases

-If a resident presents with symptoms, healthcare staff should wear appropriate PPE and clinically assess the patient according to mpox guidance.
+If a resident presents with symptoms, healthcare staff should wear appropriate PPE and clinically assess the patient according to the mpox guidance.

 Arrangements for individual patients should be considered on a case-by-case basis.

-Possible and probable cases should be isolated in single cell accommodation while HPT advice and further clinical assessment is arranged.
+Suspected cases should be isolated in single cell accommodation while HPT advice and further clinical assessment is arranged.

 Confirmed and highly probable cases should isolate in a single cell and are able to end isolation once the de-isolation criteria are met.